-Both laughed in a carefree fashion as Mary chased after the grinning prince.
+Both laughed in a carefree fashion as the archer chased after the grinning prince.
 They raced passed plump cacti and dead-looking shrubs.
 After several minutes of sprinting Terbino's close friend puffed out a defeated sigh.

 "Since… since when are you fitter than me," she whimpered as she bent over with her hands on her knees.
 The prince back tracked and patted her mock comfortingly on the back.

 "I was always fitter than you," he whispered in her ear before jumping back.
 She merely waved her hand at him half-heartedly.